-What Is Covered in this Privacy Statement?
-This Privacy Statement contains information on how Zscaler, Inc. (“we”), processes certain categories of data relating to individual persons.
+This Policy contains information on how we process certain categories of data relating to individual persons.

-What Is Covered by This Section?
-The paragraphs in this section describe how we use and disseminate information collected about Website Visitors through our Website.
+The paragraphs in this section describe how we use and disseminate information collected about visitors of the Website.
 It does not cover any other data processing activities.

-Your Use of the Public Website Implies Consent.
-Your use of the Website signifies your acceptance of this Privacy Statement.
-If you do not agree or are not comfortable with any policy described in this Privacy Statement, your remedies are to discontinue your use of the Website.
+Your use of the Website signifies your acceptance of this Policy.
+If you do not agree or are not comfortable with anything described in this Policy, your remedies are to discontinue your use of the Website.

-Agents and Service Providers.
-We may engage data processing agents and service providers that assist us in the processing of personally identifiable information that Website Visitors may volunteer through the Website, as well as electronic messages and traffic data that is linked to IP addresses.
+We may engage data processing agents and service providers that assist us in the processing of personally identifiable information that visitors of the Website may volunteer through the Website, as well as electronic messages and traffic data that is linked to IP addresses.
 Such third parties process data only on our behalf and are contractually obligated to refrain from using such data for their own purposes.
-Each time visitors visit our Website after they have submitted a Web Form to us or clicked on a particular link in a marketing email from us, we maintain a record of certain information about their visit including the pages viewed on our Website, the time of the visit, the order of pages accessed and the amount of time such visitors spend at each page.
+Each time a visitor visits our Website after they have submitted a web form to us or clicked on a particular link in a marketing email from us, we maintain a record of certain information about their visit including the pages viewed on our Website, the time of the visit, the order of pages accessed and the amount of time such visitors spend at each page.
 We use this information to better tailor our services to our visitors.

-Website Visitors may sign up to receive various information or services from us, including the following: (i) free trials of our services, (ii) White Papers, (iii) product demonstrations, (iv) our Webinars or those of other third parties.
-We may send promotional emails to Website Visitors who have sent us such Web Forms.
-We may provide your information from these Web Forms to certain of our authorized resellers to communicate information to you about our services.
+Visitors of the Website may sign up to receive various information or services from us, including the following: (i) free trials of our services, (ii) white papers, (iii) product demonstrations, and/or (iv) our webinars or those of other third parties.
+We may send promotional emails to visitors of the Website who have sent us such web forms.
+We may provide your information from these web forms to certain authorized resellers to communicate information to you about our services.

-We also allow Website Visitors to contact us by email with questions, comments or requests.
+We also allow visitors of the Website to contact us by email with questions, comments or requests.
 The information collected from these emails is used to reply to such questions, comments, or requests.
-Sometimes we file visitor's comments, so that we can improve the Website in the future.
+Sometimes we file a visitor's comments, so that we can improve the Website in the future.

-Disclosure to Third Parties.
-In the course of our normal business activities, we do not share personally identifiable data about Website Visitors with any independent third parties, other than with our agents, service providers and authorized resellers as described in the preceding paragraphs "Agents and Service Providers" and "Volunteered Information Collected on the Website."
+In the course of our normal business activities, we do not share personally identifiable data about visitors of the Website with any independent third parties, other than with our agents, service providers and authorized resellers as described in the preceding paragraphs "Agents and Service Providers" and "Volunteered Information Collected on the Website."
 In particular, we are not in the business of selling, renting or loaning personally identifiable information to independent third parties.

-Nevertheless, we may have to disclose information to third parties when required by law or under the good-faith belief that such disclosure is necessary in order to conform to applicable law, comply with legal process served on us, or to protect the property or interests, its agents and employees, or the personal safety of others, or the public.
-Under such circumstances, we may be prohibited by law, court order or other legal process from providing notice of the disclosure, and we reserve the right to not provide such notice in its sole discretion.
+Nevertheless, we may have to disclose information to third parties when required by law or under the good-faith belief that such disclosure is necessary in order to (i) conform to applicable law, (ii) comply with a legal process served on us, or (iii) to protect the property, interests, or personal safety of our agents, employees or the public.
+Under such circumstances, we may be prohibited by law, court order or other legal process from providing notice of the disclosure, and we reserve the right to not provide such notice in our sole discretion.

-Links to Other Sites.
-The Website may contain links to other sites.
-We are not responsible for the privacy practices of any sites other than our own.
-This section on "Website Privacy" applies only to information collected by us on the public website.
-We may use service providers to collect certain information about those users who register for our webinars including the user's name, title, company name, physical address, email address, phone number, web address, job title, company size, and job function.
-Our service providers then provide us this information so that we may follow-up to provide our services to such users.
+The Website may contain links to other websites.
+We are not responsible for the privacy practices of any websites other than our own.
+This section on "Website Privacy" applies only to information collected by us on the Website.

-What Is Covered by This Section?
-The paragraphs in this section provide information on how we use and disseminates information collected about End Users of our Zscaler services.
+The paragraphs in this section provide information on how we use and disseminates information collected about End Users of the Zscaler Services.
 It does not cover any other data processing activities.